ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * salt - binary cryptographically random data
   * salt string - passphrase compatible cryptographically random data

-Open Peer uses the following definitions for algorithms (unless otherwise specified):
+Open Peer uses the following definitions for use with the "http://meta.openpeer.org/2013/07/21/jsonmsg#rsa-sha1-aes-cfb-32-16-16-sha256-md5" algorithms (unless otherwise specified):

   * hash(...) - the input can be binary, a passphrase, or a string when used for validation purposes.
 The algorithm used is "SHA1" for validation [output 20 bytes binary], "SHA256" when used as input for encrypt(...) / decrypt(...) [outputs 32 bytes binary], and "MD5" when used for IV calculation [outputs 16 bytes binary].
   * hmac(key, value) - the key can be binary, a passphrase, or a string depending on the input context of the key's input value or calculated value.
 The hmac algorithm used is "SHA1" for validation [output 20 bytes binary], "SHA256" when used as input for encrypt(...) / decrypt(...) [outputs 32 bytes binary], and "MD5" when used for IV calculation [outputs 16 bytes binary].